thijsl/theoplayer-web-sdk-native-picture-in-picture/README.md

 # theoplayer-web-sdk-native-picture-in-picture

+**THIS NPM PACKAGE IS NOT YET FUNCTIONAL.
+Manually import the `NativePictureInPictureTHEOplayer` class in your project to take advantage of this project for now.**

 The `NativePictureInPictureTHEOplayer` class facilitates the implementation of the [Picture in Picture API](https://developer.mozilla.org/en-US/docs/Web/API/Picture-in-Picture_API).
 This is a community project and is not maintained by THEO Technologies.